Shaam (actor): 2006–2008: Downfalls

-2009–2018: Action and comedy genres
+2009–2018: Action and comedy roles

 Following several more unsuccessful films, he got a major break in Surender Reddy's Telugu action film Kick (2009) as a police officer.
 He was cast in the film after Surender Reddy saw his stills from Agam Puram (2010).
 The success of Kick caused his previous films to release in Telugu: Inba was released in Telugu as Neelo Naalo (2009) with a comedy track featuring Sunil and Agam Puram was dubbed in Telugu as Gang War in 2011.
+Shaam signed his second Telugu film, a biopic Y. S. Rajasekhara Reddy.
+However, due to the crisis in Andhra Pradesh at the time, the film failed to materialize.
+Several films that he signed did not enter production or remained unreleased including the Tamil films Sivamayam and Sariya Tavara; the Telugu films Cash and Maya; and the Malayalam film Koodaram.
 He reprised his role from Kick in the Tamil remake, titled Thillalangadi (2010).
 He went on to play similar roles in Veera (2011) and Race Gurram (2014).
-Shaam signed his second Telugu film, a biopic Y. S. Rajasekhara Reddy.
-However, due to the crisis in Andhra Pradesh at the time, the film failed to materialize.
-Then he tried his luck in Hindi with director Faisal Saif in the Hindi-Tamil bilingual titled Mujhe Maaf Karo.
+Then he tried his luck in Hindi with director Faisal Saif in the Hindi film Mujhe Maaf Karo.
 The film, however, got stuck in production.
 Regarding his role in Veera, a critic noted that "Shaam fits into his character perfectly, but he has hardly any screen time to shine".
 Post the release of Kick, Shaam further collaborated with Reddy in Oosaravelli (2011), Race Gurram (2014), and Kick 2 (2015).
-He was cast in negative roles in several other Telugu-language films including Kalyanram Kathi (2011) and Oxygen (2017).
-He also signed several Tamil and Telugu bilingual venture including Sariya Thavara, named after a song from his debut film 12B, but the film did not enter production.
+He was cast in negative roles in several other Telugu-language films including Kalyanram Kathi (2010) and Oxygen (2017).